top of page

 About Me

-Hi, I'm so glad you're here!
-I'm a Personal Virtual Stylist and owner of Style Decoded.
-I'm a Midwest born fashion lover on a mission to help women show up with more authenticity and alignment at work and in their businesses through their style, and feel 100% confident in their own skin every day.
+Hi, I'm Ellie!
+I'm an Expert Stylist and Personal Brand Coach, and owner of Style Decoded, based in Omaha, NE.
+I'm a Midwest born style maven on a mission to help professional women show up with more authenticity and alignment at work and in their businesses through their style, and feel 100% confident in their own skin every day.
 Styling is my passion but it hasn't always been my job.
-I spent 20 years of my career in client service, advertising, developing brands, blogging, podcasting, and creating marketing and social social strategies for my clients, ranging from Fortune 500 giants to individuals building their personal brand online.
+I spent 20 years of my career in client service, advertising, developing brands, blogging, podcasting, and creating marketing and social strategies for my clients, ranging from Fortune 500 giants to individuals building their personal brands online.
 To say I know a thing or two about marketing and branding is an understatement!
 Now, I love teaching women how to define and own their unique personal brand through style.
-Interested in working with me?
-Just set up a free 30-minute style consult on my calendar at a time that works for you to learn more about my styling services and packages.
+Oh, and I work exclusively virtual, so I can work with any woman, anywhere!

 Want more from me?

-Or, sign up for my weekly style newsletter to be the first to get my style tips, outfit inspiration, exclusive shopping finds, and new events and programs I'm offering.
+Or, sign up for my Sunday Style News to get access to style mindset coaching, outfit inspiration, exclusive shopping finds, and new events and programs I'm offering.

 Sources: